INTERVIEW with Oliver de Lantsheere

 I think that also comes back into her work as well, it’s all of those big moments and those things that were happening then kind of solely made themselves back in the pieces and if they were important moments or important times in her life, you could see something there.
 In the piece she was working on about what she was thinking, seeing or believing all those kinds of things.

-CARMEN: I remember that one time I went to New York and you, Ariane and me we went to a manifestation against the war in Irak
+CARMEN: I remember that time, I went to New York, and we went to a manifestation against the war in Irak

 OLIVER: The big one?

-CARMEN: Yeah the big one and then she did some paintings that I have some here and it looked like the war probably affected her very much or she was concerned because she did several paintings.
+CARMEN: Yeah ,the big one, afterward, she did some paintings.
+I have some here.
+It seems the war affected her very much, or she was concerned, because she did several paintings.

 OLIVER: That specific group of pieces was a little bit into illustrations.
 Some of her pieces went towards illustrations.
 Illustration of the mythical world within her mind and then that one specifically was talking about very specific moments in time and things that were happening right then and there.
 At that time, we were very heavily politically motivated and it was the first show and we did all the protests, all the manifestations, we made those huge masks with Heather as well, it was the elephant and a donkey mask and fought in the streets to make people vote.